fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 ## DynamoDB

 * Fully managed NoSQL Serverless Database
-* Scales horizotally
+* Scales horizontally
 * All data is present in one row
 * High available with replication across 3 AZ
 * Support millions of requests/sec and TB storage
 * Low latency
 * Enable event driver programming with DynamoDB Streams
+* Support TTL for Item to reduce storage usage
 * Tables
   * Primary Key (decided at time creation)
   * Tables can have infinite items (rows)
-  * Itimes has attributes (can be added over time)
+  * Items has attributes (can be added over time)
   * Maximum item size is 400KB
   * Data types
     * Scalar: String, Number, Binary, Boolean, Null